-11.6.17.4 MIM714: Microeconomics of Competitiveness (20 CATS Credits)
+8.5 MIM714: Microeconomics of Competitiveness (20 CATS

 The module is concerned with the determinants of competitiveness and economic development viewed from a bottom up, microeconomic perspective.
 While sound macroeconomic policies, stable legal and political systems, and the accumulation of factors of production affect the potential for competitiveness, wealth is created at the microeconomic level.
 The strategies of firms, the vitality of clusters, and quality of the business environment in which competition takes place are what ultimately determines a nation's or region's productivity and wealth.
-The content covers both developing and advanced economies.
-The focus is on emerging, transitioning and advanced countries where microeconomic agendas are critical to sustained success.
+The content covers both developing and advanced economic agendas are critical to sustained success.
 Furthermore, the module addresses competitiveness at the level of nations, states or cities within nations, clusters, and groups of neighboring countries.
 A major theme of the course is that competitiveness and economic development are affected by policies at all these levels.

 The module is not only concerned with government policy, but also with the roles of business, universities, and other institutions in competitiveness.
 In modern international competition, the roles of the constituencies have shifted and expanded, and the traditional separation between them works against successful economic development.
 Also, the ability to mount and sustain a competitiveness strategy for a nation or region is a daunting challenge.
 The course explores not only theory and policy, but also the nature of the organizational structure and institutions for sustained improvements in competitiveness.

-In addition to both macro and micro policy choices, the course underlines the role of history, i.e. the legacy of nations (such as language, culture and general institutions), and geography, i.e. the regional circumstances (such as the level of development among neighboring nations and the intensity in regional interaction).
+In addition to both macro and micro policy choices, the course underlines the role of history, i.e., the legacy of nations (such as language, culture and general institutions), and geography, i.e., the regional circumstances (such as the level of development among neighboring nations and the intensity in regional interaction).

-11.6.17.5 MIM715: Research Methods (20 CATS Credits)
+11.6.18.6 MIM715: Research Methods (20 CATS Credits)